 My primary recording gear has now been bolstered by a Kemper profiling amp which immensely simplifies the workflow around guitar recording and brings the added bonus joy of re-amping (or second guessing, depending how you think about it).
 The amp sources continue to be my rack mounted Mesa Boogie TriAxis and Simul Class 2:NInety valve amps.
 I use these with Palmer load DI boxes and Impulse models of my stage rig on the second channel of the TriAxis output.
 The second channel of my power amp is used on the Axon Guitar Synth setup.
 The whole thing is incredibly versatile but I still use my Orange rig or Vox AC10 occasionally (especially for live blues based stuff) just for sheer simplicity and fun.
 Of course I have taken to opportunity to model of these into my Kemper - sweet...

 For guitars, I switch between my vintage Gibson Flying ‘V’ my custom-made Phoenix ‘V’ which has a beautiful, powerful character all of its own and is a joy to play live.
 Looks good as well eh?
 (Click the image for a better look) I also use a Variax alongside the others for a bit of variation.
 I am currently recording with a very nice sounding Les Paul, kitted out with 490s and ‘Jimmy Page style’ multi-tap wiring.
 Very variable tonal quality and is an excellent foil to and a real change from my beloved ‘V’.
-And then, there’s always my 70’s Strat for those glassy tones.
+And then, there’s always my 70’s Strat for those glassy tones and my Fender XII for the chime.
 Enough said.

 I’m still thinking that maybe I’ll finish that novel this year?
 The problem is getting the uninterrupted time to sit down and think about it.
 Every time I do that I get a new riff or lyric idea and have to put that down before advanced senility wipes it from my head or the arthritis makes it impossible to play (even more frustrating).
 But, I would like to see how the novel turns out...